| 發表內容: 以下是3/22/2001布總統與錢起深的正式會面記錄(節錄)﹐

 As a young man, I

-and I look forward to my return.
+visited my mother and dad in China in 1975,and I look forward to my return.
 I can't wait to see the

 change, the contrast between when I was a younger fellow and